 - In the context of measures to control the spread of COVID-19, the Government emphasized the need to take urgent action in Roma settlements (type I and II) as well as to address the serious social consequences that particularly affect disadvantaged and socially excluded Roma communities.
-Based on these needs, emergency funding of 2,485,000€, was approved and targeted at 106 municipalities and 1 region of the country, for the supply of sanitary material and other services, including information activities on precautionary Covid-19 measures, disinfection and drinking water.
-It is estimated that approximately 80% of the municipalities took relevant preventive measures. - The 2nd Update of the River Basin Management Plans (RBMPs) of the country's 14 River Basin Districts, covering surface freshwaters such as lakes and rivers, groundwater, transitional and coastal waters up to one nautical mile, is currently underway to be completed within 2022.
+Based on these needs, emergency funding of $\in 2,485,000$, was approved and targeted at 106 municipalities and 1 region of the country, for the supply of sanitary material and other services, including information activities on precautionary Covid-19 measures, disinfection and drinking water.
+It is estimated that approximately 80% of the municipalities took relevant preventive measures.
+SDGs 6.1, 6.2 - The 2nd Update of the River Basin Management Plans (RBMPs) of the country's 14 River Basin Districts, covering surface freshwaters such as lakes and rivers, groundwater, transitional and coastal waters up to one nautical mile, is currently underway to be completed within 2022.
 It will provide the necessary information, the objectives and operational instructions for Integrated Water Resources Management (IWRM) within a River Basin, in accordance with the provisions of the EU Water Framework Directive (2000/60/EC), including at the transboundary level as four transboundary rivers from upstream countries provide approximately one-fourth of the total mean surface runoff of Greece's mainland rivers.
 SDG 6.5 - The 1st update of the Flood Risk Management Plans (FRMPs) is underway, and it involves the assessment and management of flood risks, in accordance with the provisions of the EU Directive 2007/60/EC.
 Based on new data (flood events, forest fires, technical infrastructures, land-uses etc.) that also take into account climate considerations, the 1st update of FRMPs addresses all aspects of flood risk management and establishes the appropriate Programme of Measures, towards, inter alia, the adaptation of water resources to climate change impacts, also in conjunction with the 13 Regional Adaptation Action Plans of the country.
-SDGs 6.5, 13 - In order to improve further water monitoring and to build consistent time series of data on water abstraction and quality and in accordance with the River Basin Management Plans and the provisions of the WFD, the National Water Monitoring Network was recently revised to monitor the qualitative and quantitative status of surface water and groundwater bodies.
+SDGs 6.5, 13 - The National Drinking Water Operational Plan has been approved in March 2022 and is a tool for achieving relevant national targets.
+Its operational objectives include the assessment of the current situation in terms of water needs, water bodies and water supply projects that are being implemented with funding from the European structural funds and national programs, as well as the creation of a full record of the drinking water providers' proposals on the water supply projects which are considered necessary in the period 2021-2030, in order to meet the quantitative and qualitative criteria of the Drinking Water Directive.
+It also provides for relevant required horizontal and support measures.
+SDGs 6.1, 6.3, 6.4 - In order to improve further water monitoring and to build consistent time series of data on water abstraction and quality and in accordance with the River Basin Management Plans and the provisions of the WFD, the National Water Monitoring Network was recently revised to monitor the qualitative and quantitative status of surface water and groundwater bodies.
 Based on the monitoring data of the network, an overall assessment of the status of water bodies is taking place and the results are being used for the 2nd Update of RBMPs and the establishment and implementation of the appropriate Programme of Measures for improving water quality.
-The aim is to unify all relevant water-related databases in the country under one all-inclusive Water Registry, to guide informed decisions and assist a shift in behaviors and in consumption patterns.
+The aim is to unify all relevant water-related databases in the country under one all-inclusive Water Registry, to guide informed decisions and assist a shift in behaviours and in consumption patterns.
 SDG 6.3